Verdi, Nevada: 1870 train robbery

-On the 4th of November 1870, five men robbed a train travelling from San Francisco to Virginia City near Verdi after blocking the track.
+On November 4, 1870, five men robbed a train travelling from San Francisco to Virginia City near Verdi after blocking the track.
 The train was carrying approximately $60,000 of gold and silver, and the robbers were able to get away with approximately $41,000.
-The same train was robbed for a second time near Pequop, Nevada in Elko County.
+The same train was robbed for a second time near Pequop, Nevada, in Elko County.

 Geography

-Third Street, which City of Reno’s Fourth Street becomes, (Old U.S. Route 40) passes over the Truckee River, as seen from Crystal Peak Park in Verdi.
+Third Street, which City of Reno's Fourth Street becomes, (Old U.S. Route 40) passes over the Truckee River, as seen from Crystal Peak Park in Verdi.

-Verdi is located at (39.5183, -119.9887) on the western border of Nevada, adjacent to the California state line.
+Verdi is located at on the western border of Nevada, adjacent to the California state line.

 The CDP has a total area of 9.0 sqkm, of which 8.7 sqkm is land and 0.3 sqkm, or 3.35%, is water.

 2008 earthquake swarm

-In February 2008 an earthquake swarm began, and ended in June 2008.
+In February 2008 an earthquake swarm began, which ended in June 2008.
 The total number of earthquakes in the census-designated place reached over 5,000 and ranged in magnitude from 0.7 to 4.7 on the Richter magnitude scale.